mitevs/baloons/README.md

 * onInflate -- called when the baloon (modal) is inflated (opened).
 * onDeflate -- called when the baloon (modal) is deflated (closed).
 * autoDeflate -- true/false if the baloon is deflated on clicking outside it (clicking the dimmed screen).
 By default this is set to true.
+* toggle -- Predefined event that toggles the baloon, directly accessible through the instance, meant to be used for controlling the state of the baloon.

 Style
 ===